mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 [Preview](https://scene.zeplin.io/project/6455081b1dc67b3c0c397b0e/screen/64709e41b998e22206a0ad16)
 [Download Sketch file](https://drive.google.com/drive/folders/1Ns0HDHztA8Ki6v8kp8L9NoxP69fI7D-c)

-Berlin is an amazing inspiration for creative people even a poster on the street can be a good start of something great, this is how Concept 2 was born.
+Berlin is a costant inspiration for creative people.
+Even a poster on the street can be a good start of something great, this is how Concept 2 was born.
 I decided to play around with brutal geometric shapes and patterns, with strong but not too saturated colors.